Subscribe, Share, Like, Comment…be the voice of the Free Press

-There is a great deal of ways and days in which mannerism could be shown and celebrations could be observed, but it could be easily done without adopting the practices of others.
-When people adopt celebrations of others, they might feel good and enjoy to the hilt but deep down they know what exactly is being compromised with such indulgences.
-Culture-sensitivity has become quite a concern in contemporary research during the wake of accelerated globalisation and hence pluralism has been making its way, which is highly appreciable.
-But nothing must put at stake identities, for the crisis of identity is deadlier than anything, it might even open the doors of disappearance into a more dominant culture, making those influenced land into a future with blurred boundaries and lost identities.
-It is often said with regards to the Islamic calendar that, “The Hijrah has separated truth from falsehood, therefore, let it become the epoch of the era”.
+Cultural sensitivity has become quite a concern in contemporary research during the wake of accelerated globalization and hence pluralism has been making its way, which is highly appreciable.
+But nothing must be put at stake identities, for the crisis of identity is deadlier than anything, it might even open the doors of disappearance into a more dominant culture, making those influenced land into a future with blurred boundaries and lost identities.
+It is often said with regard to the Islamic calendar that, “The Hijrah has separated truth from falsehood, therefore, let it become the epoch of the era”.

 Also, Read: Ramzan – fasting, family, food and much more

 Contrary to the entire concept of celebrating the change of year, there is a saying of Holy Prophet Mohammed (S.A.W.W.) in which he called the entire Muslim Ummah as one body and gave the idea of fever and wakefulness, impacting the entire body equally.
 At present when fellow believers are battling epidemics and fighting for life in Africa, how could we even imagine celebrations?
 How could anyone envision festivity over the siege of Gaza, the geopolitical onslaught in Syria?, or for that matter the ethnic cleansing of Rohingyas in Burma.